EVATool/fae-architecture-log/_decisions/sig-devops-buildtools.md

 Build tools like ant, maven and gradle are used to help in build automation.
 Build automation will help to automate a variety of tasks like compiling source code, converting into binary code, managing dependencies, running automated tests and deployment to production systems.
 This decision will focus on maven and gradle only.

-All teams have to use the same build tool to avoid inconsistency.
+All teams must use the same build tool to avoid inconsistency.

 ## Additional sources for better understanding the background